MarcinOrlowski/laravel-api-response-builder/README.md

 #### Success ####

-To report success from your API, just conclude your Controller with:
+To report success from your API, just conclude your Controller method with simple:

     return ResponseBuilder::success();

-which will produce:
+which will produce and return the following JSON object:

      {
        "success": true,